What is clinical supervision and is it for me?

 My aim as a supervisor to provide a nourishing safe and peaceful space for supervisees to be able to open up, share and reflect on the issues which they are facing within their professional role.

 For them to move into a deeper space of reflection and learning about their own skills and abilities in order to be the best they can be in their role.
 I hope that my supervision impacts the whole of their wellbeing relationally and clinically, to support and facilitate their own practise and development.
 I firmly believe that you will get out of supervision what you put in and I endeavour to enable my supervisees to feel comfortable to be encouraged and challenged.

 I am an honest, open and trustworthy supervisor who cares about the people I supervise.
 I offer independent clinical (non-managerial) supervision for speech and language therapists and related professions, in accordance with the HCPC guidelines.
-My experience as a supervisor encompasses providing clinical and managerial supervision for speech and language therapists in the NHS and educational contexts.
-Since 2014 I’ve been working as an independent speech and language therapist and developing my independent supervisor role for NHS, education and independent therapists.
-I participate in supervision myself and undertake 6 weekly supervision sessions to support my clinical caseload as a paediatric SaLT.
+My experience as a supervisor encompasses providing clinical and managerial supervision for speech and language therapists from my 10 years in the NHS and educational contexts.
+Since 2014 I’ve been working as an independent speech and language therapist and as part of my work have been providing independent supervision for NHS, education and independent therapists.
+I participate in regular supervision myself and undertake 6-weekly supervision sessions to support my clinical caseload as a paediatric SaLT.

 - Are you getting enough?
 3 – Moving your supervision practise forward.
 Intandem.co.uk

 - Are you getting enough?
 2 – Making the transition from supervisee to supervisor.
 Intandem.co.uk

 - Are you getting enough?
 1 – Developing your understanding of supervision theories, models and practice.
 Intandem.co.uk (RCSLT Registered)